-We identify, batch and forward misdirected claims to the appropriate delegated entity following state and federal regulations.
-We send the care provider of service a notice that we have forwarded the member’s claim to the appropriate delegated entity for processing.
+We identify, batch and forward misdirected claims to the appropriate delegated entity following state and/or federal regulations.
+We send the care provider of service, or their billing administrator, a notice that we have forwarded the member’s claim to the appropriate delegated entity for processing.

-The delegated entity must identify and track all claims received in error (either manually or systematically).
+The delegated entity must identify and track all claims received in error.
 Tracking must include, but is not limited to, the following relevant information:

-- The name of the entity of where the claim was sent, and
+- The name of the entity of where the claim was sent.

 When the claim is adjudicated, the delegated entity must notify the care provider of service who the correct payer is, if known, using the Explanation of Payment (EOP) they give to the care provider.

 For UnitedHealthcare West membership ONLY: If you, the delegated entity, received a claim directly from the billing provider, and you believe that claim is the health plan’s responsibility, please forward it to your respective UHC Regional Mail Office PO Box, which is found on the back of the member’s ID card.
 NOTE: For Medicare Advantage member claims only, please include the timestamp of your original receipt date on the claim submission.

 If you, the delegated entity, believe a claim we forwarded to you is the health plan’s financial responsibility, please return the claim with the appropriate Misdirected Claims cover sheet and provide a detailed explanation of why you believe these claims are the health plan’s responsibility.